Program Requirements

 INFM 480 Capstone Project for Information Technology and Informatics

-Students will consult with their academic advisor to choose 15 credit hours from a specialized area or field of study, including Cybersecurity, Humanities, Leadership and Human Resources, and Social Sciences.
+Students will consult with their academic advisor to choose 9 credit hours from related Information Technology and Informatics courses.

 Total degree requirements: 120 hours